planet-winter/artefact/REAMDME.md

   * ( to be done, touchbutton on a metalpad)
   * ( to be done, drive some of the speakers)
   * ( to be done, use a speake as microphone and react to eg. clapping hands)
+  * ( to be done, a small webform to configure actions taken after sensor input or the like)